PART 3Crew Accommodation (continued)

 (a) a minimum of one toilet, one wash basin and one tub or shower, provided at a convenient location for every group of not more than six persons who do not have a personal toilet, wash basin and tub or shower;

-(b) fresh water running from taps that are clearly marked to indicate whether the water supply is hot or cold;
+(b) taps that provide fresh water are clearly marked to indicate whether the water supply is hot or cold;

 (c) wash basins made of vitreous china, vitreous enamelled iron or other material having a smooth and impervious surface that is not likely to crack, flake or corrode; and